 VisionAware provides important online resources, plus a hotline to call for help and connect individuals with blindness and vision loss with vision rehabilitation services.

 We need you.
 Talented leaders and volunteers are needed to advance our vital work.
-It’s an ideal opportunity to volunteer personally or nominate someone from your team as an essential professional development and visibility opportunity.
+It’s a tremendous opportunity to volunteer personally or nominate someone from your team as an essential professional development and visibility opportunity.

-Volunteer to make a difference in the lives of people with blindness and low vision.
-Contact Helen Chapman to learn more.
+Volunteer for AVLNC to make a difference in the lives of people with blindness and low vision.
+Contact AVLNC or Helen Chapman to learn more.

 “From the earliest part of my career, I was drawn to working with older people who were blind or visually impaired.
 I know there are so many older people who can still achieve new goals and inspire everyone they know to live to their fullest.
 It takes access to quality services.
 AVLNC has 4 main committees and at least a dozen working groups tackling the questions of how to make it possible for everyone to keep living their best lives.”